 The process in that patent differs from the patent I wrote about in How the Google Knowledge Graph Updates Itself by Answering Questions.
 Taken together, they tell us about how the knowledge graph is growing and improving.
 Part of the process involves entity extraction which I covered in Entity Extractions for Knowledge Graphs at Google.

-This new patent tells us that information making its way into the knowledge graph is not limited to content from the Web, but also can “originate from another document corpus, such as internal documents not available over the Internet or another private corpus, from a library, from books, from a corpus of scientific data, or from some other large corpus.
+This new patent tells us that information making its way into the knowledge graph is not limited to content from the Web, but also can “originate from another document corpus, such as internal documents not available over the Internet or another private corpus, from a library, from books, from a corpus of scientific data, or some other large corpus.

 What Google Knowledge Graph Reconciliation is?